Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/mut-rlitt_ringshift/use-case.md

 authors:
     - Joe Starr
 contact: support@joe-starr.com
-abstract: A use case description for computation of Arborescent Tangle Grafting Computation.
+abstract: A use case description for mutation of the rings of an Arborescent Tangle tree.
 ---

 # Use Case